judysitero/PizzeriaShop/README.md

-# 🍕 PIZZA-licious Point of Sale System
+# 🍕 The Pizzeria Shop Sale System

 A Java OOP-based point of sale application for PIZZA-licious, a custom pizza shop.
 This application handles pizza orders, drinks, garlic knots, and generates receipts with accurate pricing.